thepacketgeek/rust-network-tools/README.md

     help           Prints this message or the help of the given subcommand(s) interfaces     List available Interfaces
     monitor-arp    Monitor for ARP Request/Replies
+    monitor-ndp
-    request-arp    Send an ARP request for a given IP Address route          List available Routes (or route for given destination IpAddr)
+    request-arp    Send an ARP request for a given IPv4 Address request-ndp    Send an NDP request for a given IPv6 Address route          List available Routes (or route for given destination IpAddr)
 ```